influenza-clade-nomenclature/seasonal_B-Vic_NA/README.md

 # generate the tsv file with clade-defining info that can be used to annotate clades in augur
 python ../helper-scripts/construct_tsv.py --input-dir subclades subclade-proposals --output-tsv .auto-generated/subclades-proposals.tsv

+# generate the tsv file with clade-defining info that can be used to annotate clades in augur
+python ../helper-scripts/construct_tsv.py --input-dir subclades --output-tsv .auto-generated/subclades.tsv

 # To add the result to the repo, do:

 git add .auto-generated/subclades.tsv .auto-generated/subclades-proposals.tsv .auto-generated/subclades.md